Skip to main content

 Which US states have legalized balcony solar?

-Six states have signed legislation as of write-time: Utah, Maine, Virginia, Maryland, Colorado, and Connecticut.
-Three more — New York, New Hampshire, Vermont — have passed their legislature and await a governor's signature.
+Eight states have signed legislation as of write-time: Utah, Maine, Virginia, Maryland, Colorado, New Hampshire, Vermont, and Connecticut.
+One more — New York — has passed its legislature and awaits a governor's signature.
+Two of the 8 signed states (Colorado, Connecticut) are not yet in effect.

 Is balcony solar illegal in states not on this list?